 - The driver of a parked car opens the vehicle door just as a motorcyclist is riding by, causing the rider to ram into the door

-- The motorcyclists loses control on a road that is slippery due to a rain or snow.
+- The motorcyclists lose control on a road that is slippery due to a rain or snow.

 - Alcohol use by either the vehicle driver or motorcycle rider or both.

 Most Common Types of Injuries

 Out of the 88,000 motorcycle riders or passengers (annually) who survive an accident, many are injured so severely that their lives are changed forever.
 The three most common types of injuries include: